 What else could go wrong?
 Users report that the Earnin’ repayment will create an overdraft in their account if there are insufficient funds.
-Overdraft fees per occurrence average $53, which is more than the average overdraft amount, at $47.
-Users give Earnin’ not only their bank account and payroll data, but also access to GPS to confirm if they have actually gone to work as a proxy for knowing if they’ve earned the expected wages.
+Overdraft fees per occurrence average $53, which is more than the average overdraft amount of $47.
+Users give Earnin’ not only their bank account and payroll data but also access to GPS to confirm if they have actually gone to work as a proxy for knowing if they’ve earned the expected wages.
 Users say the GPS is not always right, not surprisingly.
-Besides, that’s a lot of sensitive data being held in one place that’s not a federally regulated bank or broker dealer.
+Besides, that’s a lot of sensitive data being held in one place that’s not a federally regulated bank or broker-dealer.

-The problem with a lot of fintech companies is not lack of imagination, it’s lack of expertise with our nation’s laws and regulations.
+The problem with a lot of fintech companies is not a lack of imagination; it’s a lack of expertise with our nation’s laws and regulations.
 Earnin’s practices are now being looked at in New York and in California.

 This is reminiscent of Robinhood’s announcement that it was adding “checking accounts” for all of its users.
 That would have been powerful.
 However, in a matter of days, Robinhood withdrew its announcement due to the fact that it had neither SEC nor FDIC input into the product design and delivery.